-Andrew Gray, chair of PwC’s Brexit Steering Committee shares what he has learned from conversations with clients on Brexit preparations and why he thinks now is the time to act.
+Andrew Gray, chair of PwC’s Brexit Steering Committee, shares what he has learned from conversations with clients on Brexit preparations and why Brexit is far from over.

 Partner, PwC United Kingdom